 As soon as it’s clear that your pup is experiencing one of these side effects, you should contact your vet immediately.
 While these symptoms typically aren’t anything to worry about, your vet may need to do something to alleviate these side effects.

 In order to eliminate an adverse reaction, be sure to let the vet know which medications your pup is taking.
 You should also let the vet aware of your pup’s medical condition.
 If your pup is suffering from gastrointestinal issues and urinary retention, your vet may recommend a different medication.

 In most cases, this drug is not recommended for pregnant and baby pups.

 Most vets will inform you of alternative treatments for allergic reactions in pups.
 Here are a few alternative treatments for allergic reactions.

 Allegra is another antihistamine that may stop your pup from itching, and your vet may prescribe this medication if Loratadine doesn’t work.

 Corticosteroids are extremely great medications for treating allergic reactions in pups, though they may result in serious side effects with long-term usage.

 Most vets suggest these medications for dogs exhibiting a short-term allergy such as tree pollen.
 If your pup is allergic to tree pollen, your vet may prescribe corticosteroids for an extremely short amount of time.

 The primary goal of this supplementation is to eliminate inflammation in pups.
-You can give your pup foods and/or medications that contain omega-3 fatty acids.
+You can give your pup foods and/or fish oil supplements for dogs that contain omega-3 fatty acids.

 Cyclosporine is a great medication for treating allergic reactions in pups.